Get the latest information on coaching trends and topics of interest through ILCT's free teleconferences.

-In this call, ILCT faculty member, Lynn Meinke, hosts a panel discussion to hear why many of our faculty members are passionate about using the PeopleMap assessment in their coaching practice.
-Joining Lynn are Mike Lillibridge, developer of the PeopleMap, and Fred Meinke - a great time to learn from seasoned coaches.
+In this call Pat Williams will be hosting a panel discussion to hear why many of our faculty members are passionate about using the PeopleMap assessment in their coaching practice.

 Now’s a great time to establish yourself as a freelance content-provider.
 You’ll learn how to figure out what print and digital magazines want, how to match your area of expertise with possible markets and how to structure a compelling story pitch.

-Click here for the companion document to this call.
+Click here for the companion document for this call!

 You need and want to blog.
 But where do ideas come from?
 What’s the ideal structure and length?
 Should you have or do guest blogs?
 How often should you post?
 Let's get you writing!